KonduitAI/konduit-serving/dev_docs/README.md

 * PipelineStepRunner: An interface for running a PipelineStep
 * PipelineStepRunnerFactory: For creating PipelineStepRunner from PipelineExecutor.
 Explained in more detail later.
 * Data: A map-like store of key-value pairs.
-    * Keys are always Strings, values are one of: {String, int64 (long), double, boolean, NDArray, byte[], Image, List[T], Data} where T is any of these types.
+    * Keys are always Strings, values are one of: {String, int64 (long), double, boolean, NDArray, byte[], Image, bounding box, List[T], Data} where T is any of these types.
       Note that we allow nested Data and List objects.
     * Data instances also have optional metadata, stored as a nested Data instance
     * Note NDArray and Image are special cases here, discussed in detail below